Games played with French Suited Tarot Cards

 - Germany

 - Games with Tarot cards survive only in the province of Baden.
 In the Black Forest, Cego is played with a 54 card pack of a special design; the trumps have Arabic numbers and the fool is the highest trump.
-The same pack is used for the gambling game Vier-Anderle also known as Strassenwart, and in Central Baden for Dreierles, an ancestor of Cego related to Austrian Tarock.
+The same pack is used in Central Baden for the 3-player game Dreierles and in the Upper Black Forest for the 6-7 player game Dappen.
+The same cards are used for Vier-Anderle also known as Strassenwart, which is not a Tarock game but a gamling game played with 4-card hands.

 - Austria